 For many children with ADHD, stimulant medications are commonly prescribed and they have proven to be safe and effective at managing the symptoms associated with the condition.
 These types of drugs work by activating circuits within the brain that promote focused behavior and attention, which significantly reduces hyperactivity.
 According to the American Academy of Pediatrics, nearly 80% of children with ADHD show significant improvement after taking stimulants.
 A variety of forms are available, including extended-release, immediate-acting, and short-acting.

 Your child\’s pediatrician will likely recommend a combination of therapy and medication.
 Numerous therapeutic options are available, including:

 Psychotherapy—This treatment option allows children to talk openly about their thoughts and feelings.
 It also allows them to discover methods that will help them control their symptoms and identify negative patterns of behavior.

 Social skills training—With social skills training, children will learn how to respond appropriately in a variety of settings and situations.
 This can include how to respond to teasing and learning how to wait, share, or ask someone for help.

 Behavior therapy—There are a variety of ways to approach behavior therapy.
 The overall goal of this treatment is for children to learn how they can change their behavior when facing a difficult or challenging situation.

-Successful treatment of a child with ADHD is often a group effort, and involves the participation of the child, parents, teachers, pediatrician, and occasionally, psychotherapists, psychologists and psychiatrists.
+Successful treatment of a child with ADHD is often a group effort and involves the participation of the child, parents, teachers, pediatricians, and occasionally, psychotherapists, psychologists, and psychiatrists.
 Since ADHD is a chronic condition, it requires an ongoing commitment to treatment.